nikhiladble84/HTML-Homepage/README.md

 # HTML-Homepage
-It is Zomato item page, added some CSS styling to it.
+It is Zomato item page
+Technology used: HTML, CSS, Bootstrap